zethkane/Maven.JDBC-DAO/README.md

 4. A concrete DTO class that implements the interface.

 ## Run the App
-Create an App runner class to run each CRUD operation
+Create an App runner class to run each CRUD operation against your DAO

 * findById()
 * findAll()